OfficeDev/teams-toolkit-samples/hello-world-tab-with-backend/README.md

     1. hit `F5` to start debugging.
 Alternatively open the `Run and Debug Activity` Panel and select `Debug in Teams (Edge)` or `Debug in Teams (Chrome)`.

 - From Microsoft 365 Agents Toolkit CLI:
-    1. Run command: `teamsapp provision --env local` .
+    1. Run command: `atk provision --env local` .
-    1. Run command: `teamsapp deploy --env local` .
+    1. Run command: `atk deploy --env local` .
-    1. Run command: `teamsapp preview --env local` .
+    1. Run command: `atk preview --env local` .

 ### Deploy the app to Azure

 - From VS Code:
     1. Sign into Azure by clicking the `Sign in to Azure` under the `ACCOUNTS` section from sidebar.
-    1. Click `Provision` from `LIFECYCLE` section or open the command palette and select: `Teams: Provision`.
+    1. Click `Provision` from `LIFECYCLE` section or open the command palette and select: `Microsoft 365 Agents: Provision`.
-    1. Click `Deploy` or open the command palette and select: `Teams: Deploy`.
+    1. Click `Deploy` or open the command palette and select: `Microsoft 365 Agents: Deploy`.

 - From Microsoft 365 Agents Toolkit CLI:
-    1. Run command: `teamsapp auth login azure`.
+    1. Run command: `atk auth login azure`.
-    1. Run command: `teamsapp provision --env dev`.
+    1. Run command: `atk provision --env dev`.
-    1. Run command: `teamsapp deploy --env dev`.
+    1. Run command: `atk deploy --env dev`.

 ### Preview the app in Teams